 The good news is that there are plenty of ways to get the same sort of feeling while being kinder to your wallet and to the planet.

 You can’t completely replace a lawn with ornamental grasses but you can cut down the size of the lawn by using them for borders and edges.
+It’s one of the best low-maintenance lawn alternatives.

 You never need to mow ornamental grasses as they stay in a distinctive shape and most of them don’t spread out over time either – they form a clump and that’s it.

 However, if you walk over them – ornamental grasses are likely to curl up and die.
 So, don’t.
+They’re fine with surrounding plants, mind you, just not foot traffic.

 Yes, Creeping Charlie is a weed and most people spend a lot of time trying to kill this plant for having the temerity to appear in their yard.

 Yet, it’s a very good species to use to replace parts of your lawn with.
+It’s one of the hardiest ground cover plants that we know of.

 It requires almost no care at all – no watering, no fertilizer, no mowing, nothing.
+It’s fine in moist soil but it’s also quite drought tolerant.
+It is the epitome of low maintenance lawn alternatives, in fact.
+It’s also find in full sun!

 You can run through it with glee too – it’s every bit as hard-wearing as standard lawn grass.
+Foot traffic is like water off a duck’s back to this plant.

 It smells great (as it’s part of the mint family) and you’ll find it more than comfortable enough to sit on too.